ucas-vg/PointTinyBenchmark/tiny_benchmark/README.md

   TEST: ("tiny_set_corner_sw640_sh512_erase_with_uncertain_train_all_coco",)
 ```

-# Evaluate <a name='3.'/>
+# Evaluation <a name='3.'/>

-you can split a val set from training setting to evalute you model, to evalute on test set, you can upload your result to ECCVW competetion.
+you can split a val set from training setting to evalute you model.
+For evalution on the test set, you can upload your result to ECCVW challenge (RLQ-TOP@ECCV'20).

 # Experiment <a name='4.'/>

-<a color='#00ff00'> note: In follow tables, **updated evaluate code(compare to paper) was adopt** because orgin code deal ignore region very well, we have update the evaluate code and make the performance more persuasive.
-And the conclusion in paper has no changement.
-Every experiment have run at least 3 times and got mean of them.</a>
+<a color='#00ff00'> Notice: In following tables, **updated evaluation code(compared with the WACV paper) was adopt** because orginal code handle the ignore region not very well, we have updated the evaluation code and obtained some new experimental results.
+Although the modification for the evaluation, the relevant conclusions are consistent.
+Each group of experiments was run at least 3 times, and the final experimental result was the average of multiple results.</a>

-for detail of experiment setting, view [paper](http://openaccess.thecvf.com/content_WACV_2020/papers/Yu_Scale_Match_for_Tiny_Person_Detection_WACV_2020_paper.pdf) 5.1.
+fOR details of experiment setting, please see [paper](http://openaccess.thecvf.com/content_WACV_2020/papers/Yu_Scale_Match_for_Tiny_Person_Detection_WACV_2020_paper.pdf) Section 5.1.
 Experiments Setting

 training setting| value
 ---|---